 Your body and brain learn to focus best when you don’t have to devote extra energy making new decisions.

-Use your daily routine as a structure for your advantage.
+Use your daily routine as a structure to your advantage.

 Set a schedule for how you want your hobby time to look like.
-Be ready to enjoy yourself when you do hit that painting desk, your digital dark room (e.g., Adobe Lightroom), or tending to your garden.
+Be ready to enjoy yourself when you do get to that painting desk, your digital dark room (e.g., Adobe Lightroom), or tending to your garden.